 Each of the ten bedrooms in the home has been specially designed to best meet the needs of our patients.
 The beds are set very low to the floor allowing residents easier access.
 The headboard is positioned with a forward view to the toilet.
 This small but important feature helps residents locate this area easily during the night.

-Every bedroom is equipped with a SturdyLift, a safe and easy way to transport people in and out of bed.
-The SturdyLift was developed by scientists at the Centre for Studies in Aging at Sunnybrook.
+Every bedroom is equipped with a ceiling lift, a safe and easy way to transport people in and out of bed.
 All ten bedrooms are also equipped with a unique sensor flooring system that detects downward pressure, such as a footstep.
-Once this movement is detected, the nursing staff will be informed by means of a personal beeper.
+Once this movement is detected, the nursing staff will be informed by means of the call bell system.
 This technology was developed by the Finnish company EMFiTECH.
 The flooring helps to keep residents safe while notifying staff when a resident is out of bed and may need assistance.

-Two of the bedrooms are sound attenuated and have been equipped with carpeting and extra insulation.
+Two of the bedrooms are sound attenuated and have been equipped with extra insulation.
 For some very vocal patients, this may be a necessary feature.

 The kitchen has an open view of the dining room and resembles a modern residential kitchen.
-Food trays for the residents are heated here, allowing for the comforting and therapeutic effects of certain food scents.
+Meals for the residents are heated here, allowing for the comforting and therapeutic effects of certain food scents.

 An interior wandering path allows residents to move in and around common areas.
 Many individuals with dementia like to keep moving.
 The path encourages movement and exercise within a safe area as the path does not pass by the residents' rooms.